igordejanovic/rustemo/docs/src/grammar_language.md

 {{#include ../../tests/src/sugar/zero_or_more/zero_or_more_2_1.ast}}
 ```

-But, contrary to one-or-more we may match zero time.
-For example, if input is `c a` we get:
+But, contrary to one-or-more we may match zero times.
+For example, if input is
+`c a` we get:

 ```
 {{#include ../../tests/src/sugar/zero_or_more/zero_or_more_2_2.ast}}